LLostVayne/dirCleaner/README.md

 # dirCleaner
-A simple python script to organize your Download directory.
+Simple python script to organize your Download directory.
 Works both on Linux and Windows systems.